 Ethical Globe suggests that research shows when 25% of a population adopts a belief or behavior, it acts as motivation towards the behavior and away from the mainstream.
 If this is correct, Millennials and Gen Z-ers will be trailblazing the path toward veganism as a way of life.

-A Survey Conducted from 2021 to 2022 Revealed That Almost 7% of the People in the Us Between the Ages of 20 and 29 Are Vegetarians.
+A Survey Conducted from 2021 to 2022 Revealed That Almost 7% of the People in the US Between the Ages of 20 and 29 Are Vegetarians.
 (Statista Research Department)

+According to Statista research department, 7% of the people between the ages of 20 and 29 are vegetarians.
 Ethical Globe goes on to say that a study from 2021 with respondents being 10,000 young people in 10 countries revealed their feelings about climate change:

 - Very or extremely worried